Choosing a Mentor

 Do you have an internship?

-- If you have an internship in the area it is likely you have already connected with a multitude of professionals.
-These professionals will likely be guiding you as you move along in your internship but can be helpful to guide in your portfolio as you look for activities to make you more attractive in the market.
+- If you have an internship it is likely you have already connected with a multitude of professionals.
+These professionals will likely be guiding you as you move along in your internship but can be helpful to guide in your Leadership University experience as you look for activities to make you more attractive in the market.
 If you wish to use a professional not affiliated with Grand Valley please e-mail us at firstname.lastname@example.org

-If you believe you have found someone you want to be your mentor, click this link here which gives you a guided format for reaching out to your mentor!
+If you believe you have found someone you want to be your mentor, click here for a guided format for reaching out to your mentor!

-**If you still don’t believe there is a faculty or staff member who you would like to have as your mentor than you will be able to use our “Mentor Match-Up” piece located on the webpage login.
+**If you still don’t believe there is a faculty or staff member who you would like to have as your mentor than you will be able to use our “Mentor Match” located on our webpage after you log in.
 Here you will be able to browse through a listing of highly enthusiastic faculty and staff who want to mentor you!